 What did you learn from the program at Haringey Stars?

-On this program, I have learnt how to collaborate and compromise as a musician, which is an important skill to have in the music industry.
-I have also learnt commitment and determination skills.
+By participating in the program, I have learnt how to collaborate and compromise as a musician, which is an important skill to have in the music industry.
+I have also learnt how to stay committed and determined.
 Coming to the sessions at 10 o’clock every Saturday morning requires a lot of commitment, particularly for teenagers who have homework/social gatherings to attend.
-There are moments, especially towards the end of the program where it feels as though the performance will not be good enough or we will not be ready, but determination keeps us going and allows us to present the best possible showcase we can.
+There are moments, especially towards the end of the program, where it feels as though the performance will not be good enough or we will not be ready, but determination keeps us going and allows us to present the best possible showcase we can.

 How did your life change as a result of participating in Haringey Stars program?

 Since participating in the Haringey Stars program, my outlook on my musical career is a positive one.
-I have developed a confidence which follows me not only in a musical context, but into school life and social life.
-Participating in the program has also given me a sense of community, and I feel like I am part of a supportive family, which is Haringey Stars.
+I have developed a confidence which follows me not only in a musical context, but into school and social life.
+Participating in the program has also given me a sense of community, and I feel as though I am part of a supportive family, which is Haringey Stars.

 What would you say to the person who wanted to take part in the program?

 I would advise anyone who wants to take part in the program to start as soon as possible!
 It is an experience that not many people have and it will definitely leave you as a different person.
 Some of my friends who have already taken part tell me that Haringey Stars has improved their confidence and I can honestly see a significant difference in them.
 For example, when I first met a young boy, who had started the program, he was extremely shy and did not even want to perform.
 But by the final showcase he was energetic on stage and even dancing with the audience!
 However, in order for you to experience this self-development you must leave all of your worries and join in as best as you can.
 And most importantly – have fun!

 What actions did you take as a result of attending Haringey Stars program?